 But while I've enjoyed my time with the Battlefield 1 beta, I can't see myself buying it.
 All the while, I felt a barrier, something stopping me from getting enough out of the experience to commit my money to it in October.
 And that barrier was another game: Overwatch.

 This isn't the first time something like this has happened.
-Every since I got my hands on Blizzard's online shooter, which came out back in May, I've found it hard to love another online FPS anywhere near as much.
-Old favourites have been pushed to the side, with Call of Duty: Black Ops one example.
-After the springtime confirmation that the 2010 game would be available to play through the Xbox One backwards compatibility feature, I swore I would pick it up again.
-It was my go-to game at university, and I wanted to relive my Hardcore Team Deathmatch binges, a part of me almost certainly eager to return to my youth.
+Ever since I got my hands on Blizzard's online shooter, which came out back in May, I've found it hard to love another online FPS anywhere near as much.
+Old favorites have been pushed to the side, with Call of Duty: Black Ops one example.
+After the springtime confirmation that the 2010 game would be available to play through the Xbox One backward compatibility feature, I swore I would pick it up again.
+It was my go-to game in college, and I wanted to relive my Hardcore Team Deathmatch binges, a part of me almost certainly eager to return to my youth.
 However, once I picked up Overwatch, a week after the Black Ops announcement, my urge to revisit Treyarch's title was extinguished.
-The upcoming Modern Warfare Remastered is another blast from the past I considering buying, only for Overwatch to hold my attention so tightly over recent months that this thought has been put to bed.
+The upcoming Modern Warfare Remastered is another blast from the past I considered buying, only for Overwatch to hold my attention so tightly over recent months that this thought has been put to bed.

 Article continues after the video below

 That this one game, so different from other shooters, could have this effect on me might seem bizarre to anyone but me.
 I can see that.
 I have my reasons, however.
 One is simply how vibrant the world of Overwatch is.
-Varied in style and colour, each map is so obviously, unmistakably different from the next.
-After playing in such a vivacious setting, it's hard to go back to the dull, realistic environments of other FPS multiplayer modes – they're just so bland in comparison.
+Varied in style and color, each map is so obviously, unmistakably different from the next.
+After playing in such a vivacious setting, it's hard to go back to the dull, realistic environments of other FPS multiplayer modes—they're just so bland in comparison.

 'The Last Bastion'

-I've definitely developed an emotional attachment to my Overwatch favourites, and this is partly down to the work that Blizzard has done outside of the game.
-The studio's produced animated shorts centred on select characters, and with their Pixar-like quality these clips give us an insight into the individuals' lives before they were forced to fight for us, all in the name of video games.
-I've felt empathy, sadness and joy when watching these shorts – the most recent one, about Bastion (embedded above), totally changed my perspective on the turret-touting war machine.
+I've definitely developed an emotional attachment to my Overwatch favorites, and this is partly down to the work that Blizzard has done outside of the game.
+The studio's produced animated shorts centered on select characters, and with their Pixar-like quality, these clips give us an insight into the individuals' lives before they were forced to fight for us, all in the name of video games.
+I've felt empathy, sadness, and joy when watching these shorts—the most recent one, about Bastion (embedded above), totally changed my perspective on the turret-touting war machine.